Flag Officer Scotland and Northern Ireland: History

 The Flag Officer Scotland and Northern Ireland was the most senior naval position in Scotland and is the successor to appointments starting with the Senior Officer on the Coast of Scotland, established in 1913, just prior to the outbreak of the First World War.
 The title was altered to Commander-in-Chief, Rosyth in 1916.
 From 1946 the post became the Flag Officer Scotland & Northern Ireland.
 Between 1961 and 1994 the Flag Officer Scotland and Northern Ireland was triple-hatted as Commander Northern Sub-Area (NORLANT) of Allied Command Atlantic (ACLANT), and as Commander Nore Sub-Area Channel (NORECHAN) of Allied Command Channel.
 Based at RAF Pitreavie Castle, NORECHAN was tasked to prevent Soviet Navy ships and submarines from entering the North Sea.
+Vice-Admiral Arthur Hezlet, commanding in 1961-64, flew his flag from the shore establishment HMS Cochrane at Rosyth.

 When the command moved from Rosyth to HMNB Clyde in 1994, it took responsibility for a larger area, becoming the Flag Officer Scotland, Northern England and Northern Ireland.
 In 2015 the post reverted to Flag Officer Scotland and Northern Ireland.
-The post was removed under the Royal Navy's Navy Command Transformation Programme and renamed Commodore Submarine Service (COSM).
+The post was removed under the Royal Navy's Navy Command Transformation Programme.
+The replacement post at Commodore level was Commodore Submarine Service (COSM).

-Major subordinate stone frigates under C-in-C Rosyth on the outbreak of the Second World War included HMS Flora at Invergordon; HMS Bacchante (a shore establishment) at Aberdeen, HMS Claverhouse at Leith, and HMS Calliope on the Tyne.
+Major subordinate naval bases ("stone frigates") under C-in-C Rosyth on the outbreak of the Second World War included HMS Flora at Invergordon; HMS Bacchante (a shore establishment) at Aberdeen, HMS Claverhouse at Leith, and HMS Calliope on the Tyne.
 Bacchante had been commanded by the Senior Naval Officer, Aberdeen from 1915 to 1919 and then the Flag Officer-in-Charge, Aberdeen from 1942 to 1945.
 Wartime subsidiary bases included Aultbea on Loch Ewe.
 Facilities at Aultbea were established in February 1915 during World War I and partially deactivated in April 1919.
 Aultbea was reactivated during World War II in 1940 following the German attack on Scapa Flow and subsequent sinking of HMS Royal Oak, when the Home Fleet was temporarily based there.
 It was also a staging point for arctic convoys that operated out of Loch Ewe.
 It remained in operation until October 1967.